wib100/HCPBridgeMqtt-WiB/README.md

 This is just a quick and dirty implementation and needs refactoring, but it is working.
 Using the Shutter Custom Card (from HACS) it is also possible to get a representation of the current position of the door, and slide it to custom position (through set_position MQTT command).

+The switch to put garage in venting position wors with a small hack.
+Based on the analyses of dupas.me the motor should gave a status 0A in venting position.
+As this was not the case the variable VENT_POS in hciemulator.h was default with value '0x08' which correspond to the position when my garage door is in venting position (position available under ***http://[deviceip]/status***).
+When the door is stopped in this position the doorstate is set as venting.

 ![image](https://user-images.githubusercontent.com/14005124/215218504-bddf65e2-6c88-4d0a-83bd-de3cacb63c88.png)
 ![alt text](Images/HA.png)